 It was a real challenge at first and I hated everything that I did.
 But slowly I began to share my art again.
 I undertook a series of different courses aiming to improve my skills and I practiced, practiced, practiced.
 Gradually I started to show my work locally in the Highlands of Scotland, where I live, went to workshops and made friends online with lots of talented and supportive people and joined several artist groups in the area.

-I have exhibited in a number of galleries in the Highland area, from Skye to Thurso, from Inverness to Gairloch and am currently showing work at The Stick Factory in Edinburgh.
+I have exhibited in a number of galleries in the Highland area, from Skye to Thurso, from Inverness to Gairloch and currently have work in several local places.

-You can contact me here if you’d like to sign up for a regular newsletter, to ask a question or just to say hello, some links to my social media sites are below if you want to see some images of my artistic journey over the last few years.
+You can contact me here if you’d like to ask a question or just to say hello, some links to my social media sites are below if you want to see some images of my artistic journey over the last few years.